Ben408/PII-Cloak/DEVELOPMENT_ISSUES.md

 ---

-**Status**: 🎉 **PROJECT COMPLETE - READY FOR DEPLOYMENT** 🎉
+**Status**: 🔄 **PROJECT 98% COMPLETE - FINAL UI POLISH IN PROGRESS** 🔄

-All development issues have been resolved.
-The project is now ready for deployment to GitHub and distribution to users.
+All core functionality is complete and tested.
+Final UI refinements are in progress to ensure the best possible user experience before deployment.